payam-int/soltoonsandbox-containers/README.md

 ```

 ### Serialization/Deserialization
-It uses SecureJson to serialize and deserialize objects.
+It uses DeSerializer to serialize and deserialize objects.

 ## Time limitations
 ### Time-Aware Beans